ivandamg/Synteny_btw_regions/README.md

 - For eukaryotes

-     -Use genemark to detect Open reading frame (ORF) http://opal.biology.gatech.edu/GeneMark/
+     - Use genemark to detect Open reading frame (ORF) http://opal.biology.gatech.edu/GeneMark/

-     -Use Blast2GO for annotate the ORF.
+     - Use Blast2GO for annotate the ORF.
 (It is time consumming!!) https://www.blast2go.com/

 # 3. Sinteny visualization